alexa/alexa-with-dstc9-track1-dataset/data_eval/README.md

 We are releasing the following data and resources:
 * [logs.json](test/logs.json): the test instances listed in a random order with no identifier of what subset each instance belongs to.
+* [labels.json](test/labels.json): the ground-truth labels/responses for the test instances
 * [knowledge.json](knowledge.json): the knowledge candidates for all three subsets including 12,039 snippets for five domains and 668 entities in total, which is a super set of the [knowledge.json](../data/knowledge.json) for the training/validation set.
 * [db.json](db.json): the domain DB entries for the Subset #2 and #3.